A modified bootstrap percolation on a random graph coupled with a lattice: Mean-field approximation

-As we mentioned above, we assume that there is only one type of nodes (\(E\)).
-Moreover, for simplicity, we consider here the {\em mean-field} (MF) approximation of the model.
-The mean-field approximation assumes that the activation and degrees of the various nodes are well-mixed; hence we ignore any dependencies between activation and vertex degrees, as well as any dependencies between the state of a vertex and the state of its neighbors \cite{bbk}.
-Effectively, we sample a new set of neighbors at each step.
-This, in particular, implies that the MF approximation does not depend on the topology of the torus but only on the degree distribution and on the cardinality of $A(t)$.
-Thus, the transition probabilities from one state to another depend only on the number of active nodes.
-Furthermore, we assume that the vertices are activated independently of each other, ignoring the small dependencies between degrees and activities for different vertices.
+{ In order to get some more information on the evolution of the density, we consider the {\em mean-field} (MF) approximation of the activation process on $G_{\mathbb{Z}^2_N,p_d}$.
+In the mean field approximation, instead of taking specific fixed neighbors of a given node, we sample a new set of neighbors at each step \cite{bbk}.
+This implies that the MF approximation does not depend on the topology of the torus, rather it is completely described by the degree distribution, and the transition probabilities from one state to another depend only on the number of active nodes.
+The MF approximation means that the results derived here are obtained in the case when the activations and degrees of the various nodes are well-mixed; hence we ignore any dependencies between activation and vertex degrees, as well as any dependencies between the state of a vertex and the state of its neighbors.
+MF approximations are widely used in various physical models \cite{Biskup06,Talagrand11}, including systems with long-range interactions and spin glasses near critical state.
+In our model, we also assume that the vertices are activated independently of each other, ignoring the small dependencies between degrees and activities for different vertices. }